-Although it's scary to see a stitch drop and work its way down, creating a big gap in your work, fixing the mistake is easier than you might expect.
+Although it can be frustrating to see a stitch drop and work its way down, creating a big gap in your knitting, fixing the mistake is easier than you might expect.
 Picking up a dropped purl stitch is similar to repairing a dropped knit stitch, but it's worked backward.

 As soon as you spot the problem, work your way to the place where the stitch dropped.
 Then, grab a crochet hook and you can start working the purl stitch up that ladder of yarn, back into place, and on your needle once again.
 This project is for intermediate knitters, though materials needed are minimal.